-Last month I had to endure not one, not two, but three surgical procedures within two weeks.
+Five years ago, I had to endure not one, not two, but three surgical procedures within two weeks.
 It all happened innocently enough.
-I went in for my mammogram, and a few days later I got a call saying further testing was needed.
+I went in for my mammogram, and a few days later, I got a call saying further testing was needed.

 I’ve been down that road before where I’ve had to have a biopsy done, so I wasn’t overly concerned.
 As a dear friend tells me all the time, “It’s not a problem until it’s a problem.”
 I scheduled the consultation with the surgeon and was expecting the same spiel as before, which he gave, then he tacked on that I needed to have surgery to remove another mass that had been found.

 As much as I didn’t want to think about it, I started to wonder if this is how the journey begins for so many women I know who have been diagnosed with breast cancer.
 Do they go in for a routine screening only to receive a devastating diagnosis?
 The doctor kept assuring me that he did not expect to find breast cancer, but what if he was wrong?

 About a week later, I was lying on an operating table in a white sterile room with bright lights blinding me, and even though I had whispered countless prayers up until that point, honestly, I was terrified.
 The last thing I remember is tears streaming down my face as I begged the nurse to make sure my husband and daughter knew how much I loved them.
 Eventually, I woke up, only to find out days later that the test from the surgery revealed more issues, and I needed another operation because abnormal cells that could eventually lead to breast cancer were found.
 A week later, I was back in the operating room, once again shedding tears.
 It’s not an experience I want to relive again.